metamellow/foundry-sandbox/blerp.md

 - LP token split [1B CULT && 8.4M BANK] (?)
 - Bridge CULT over to ledger wallet (?)
 - Burn LP tokens if possible
+- I'm gonna have to also do LPs for WBANK and WBON..